-Nginx 1.2.6 for Windows (32-bit and 64-bit builds) are now available for free download.
+Nginx 1.2.6 for Windows (32-bit and 64-bit builds) is now available for free download.
 As always, packages are built from the upstream stable branch.
-Nginx (pronounced “engine x”) is a high performance web server, caching proxy and a Layer 7 load balancing solution.
-Millions of web sites on the Internet benefit from using Nginx because of its extreme performance, scalability, reliability, flexibility, and security.
+Nginx (pronounced “engine x”) is a high-performance web server, caching proxy, and a Layer 7 load balancing solution.
+Millions of websites on the Internet benefit from using Nginx for its exceptional performance, scalability, reliability, flexibility, and security.

 On 2012-12-11, the stable version of Nginx 1.2.6 was released at nginx.org.
 The upstream changelog is as follows: